stevekinney/redux-fundamentals/lessons/basic-redux-without-react.md

 You'll see a similiar utility in other libraries like [Lodash](https://lodash.com/docs/4.17.15#flow) and [Ramda](https://ramdajs.com/docs/#compose).

-This is used as a helper when creating enhancers, which we'll talk about in the production-grade Redux workshop.
+This is used as a helper when creating enhancers, which we'll talk about in the a more advanced workshop.
 For now, I'm just fulfilling my promises of demystifying the core API.